tensorflow/tfjs/README.md

 * @param opts.height height of chart in px
 * @param opts.xLabel label for x axis
 * @param opts.yLabel label for y axis
+* @param opts.zoomToFit a boolean indicating whether to allow excluding zero from the domain of the charts axes setting this to true allows the points to take up more room in the plot.
+* @param opts.xAxisDomain array of two numbers indicating the domain of the x axis this is overriden by zoomToFit
+* @param opts.yAxisDomain array of two numbers indicating the domain of the y axis this is overriden by zoomToFit

 ## render.confusionMatrix(data: {}, container: Surface|HTMLElement, opts: {}) => Promise<void>